 We are justifiably proud of the quality of our teaching and the good relationships established with students.
 In our student voice leavers' survey this year, 100% of students said that the teaching was excellent and teachers have impressive subject knowledge.
-Our most recent Ofsted inspection of 2019 confirmed that provision in the sixth form remains Good, and we have a clear plan in place to ensure future improvement.
+Our most recent Ofsted inspection of 2022 confirmed that our provision in the sixth form remains 'Good', with an ambitious curriculum and strong personal development.

 Support for sixth form students includes high quality careers advice and guidance and a range of additional activities, to promote personal and social development and to prepare them for adult life and university.

 The majority of Year 13 students have applied to top universities this year, reflecting high aspirations.